wende/autocomplete-elixir/README.md

 - Feel free to suggest additional features at [issues page](https://github.com/iraasta/autocomplete-elixir/issues)

-## Installation
-Installation is done using Atom package manager or command

-    apm install autocomplete-elixir

-CAUTION: MAKE SURE TO HAVE `autocomplete-plus` PACKAGE INSTALLED

 ### Common Errors
-- 'Failed to spawn command elixir.
-Make sure elixir is installed and in your PATH' Let me guess.
+- `Failed to spawn command elixir.
+Make sure elixir is installed and in your PATH`
+  Let me guess.
 You're using MacOS.
 This happens when starting atom from Finder.
   Finder-started applications have no access to PATH variable.
 To go around that make sure to set "Elixir Path" in package configuration to Your absolute elixir executable